beanbeah/android-app-dev-tutorial/readme.md

 ## Activities

-An Acitivty can be thought of as a "screen" or a "page".
+An Activity can be thought of as a "screen" or a "page".
 Before we learn how to use activities, let's go through some theory on the Activity lifecycle.

 ### Activity Lifecycle